-Learners' academic achievement and progression is a great concern for all educational institutions including primary, secondary and tertiary institutions.
+Learners' academic achievement and progression is a great concern for all educational institutions including primary, secondary and tertiary.
 The primary role of schools everywhere is to act as places where future leaders are nurtured.
-Students' participation according to Rudduck and Flutter (2004) is twofold: firstly, it takes (seriously) into account pupils views on their experiences of learning, and what they identify as good and bad practices.
+Students' participation according to Rudduck and Flutter (2004) is two folds.
+First, it takes (seriously) into account pupils' views on their experiences of learning, and what they identify as good and bad practices.
 Secondly, it involves finding effective ways to include these views in the process of designing the learning environment and the learning experience, from the classroom to the institutional level (Rudduck and Flutter, 2004).

-Learning activities are defined as "any activities of an individual organized with the intention to improve his/her knowledge, skills and competence', the two fundamental criteria to distinguish learning activities from non-learning activities are: the activity must be intentional, so the act has a predetermined purpose; The activity is organized in some way, including being organized by the learner himself/herself; it typically involves the transfer of information in a broader sense (messages, idea knowledge strategies).
-Children who have visual learning exposure will thrive if they are given regular opportunities to present their work pictorially.
+Learning activities are defined as "any activities of an individual organized with the intention to improve his or her knowledge, skills and competence".
+The two fundamental criteria to distinguish learning activities from non-learning activities are: the activity must be intentional, so the act has a predetermined purpose; and, the activity is organized in some way, including being organized by the learner himself.
+This typically involves the transfer of information in a broader sense (messages, ideas, knowledge and strategies).
+Children who have visual learning exposures will thrive if they are given regular opportunities to present their work pictorially.